How Mindfulness Helps Providers and Patients

 The additional pressure of COVID-19 has aggravated an already stressed healthcare system.
 Systemic changes must occur to better care for patients — and providers.
 But systemic change can be slow, even beyond a pandemic.
 Until then, what can you do?
 How can you take care of yourself so you can take care of others?
 The answer could be as simple as becoming more mindful.

-Posted in Examiner Publication on Thursday, May 20, 2021
+Posted in Examiner eNewsletter on Thursday, May 20, 2021

 Mindfulness: More than a Buzzword?